wbvguo/qcbio-Intro2ModernStats/README.md

 Last Update: 2025 Winter

 ## Description
-This workshop offers a comprehensive introduction to modern statistics, covering fundamental concepts in probability, statistical inference, and modeling.
-Participants will develop both theoretical understanding and hands-on experience with key statistical techniques, including classical methods (hypothesis testing, regression analysis, etc.) and computational approaches (e.g. permutation tests, bootstrap, etc.).
-Through interactive exercises and real-world examples, attendees will build robust models, sharpen their data-driven decision-making skills, and gain critical insights into common statistical pitfalls.
-By the end of the workshop, participants will have a solid foundation in statistical reasoning and practical data analysis skills in R. For registration information, please refer to this [link](https://qcb.ucla.edu/collaboratory/workshops).
+This workshop provides a comprehensive introduction to modern statistics, covering essential concepts in probability, statistical inference, and modeling.
+Participants will gain both theoretical knowledge and hands-on experience with key statistical techniques, including classical methods (e.g., hypothesis testing, regression analysis) and computational approaches (e.g., permutation tests, bootstrapping).
+Through interactive exercises and real-world examples, attendees will build a strong foundation in statistical reasoning, enhance their data analysis skills in R, sharpen their mind on data-driven decision-making and gain critical insights into common statistical pitfalls.
+For registration information, please refer to this [link](https://qcb.ucla.edu/collaboratory/workshops).

 ## Schedule